jazeved0/BuzzBlogBenchmark/docs/RADVISOR_ANALYSIS.md

 (except in the case of CPU, which still aggregates per-core data points to a single time-series) for either CPU utilization, memory usage, or block I/O.

+Each graph has a single input, in the format of `{GRAPH}_NUM_BINS`, which controls how many Histogram bins the graph should include
+(letting matplotlib automatically size the width of each bin accordingly).

 #### CPU Histogram

-This graph has two inputs: `CPU_UTIL_PERCENT_BIN_SIZE` and `PER_CPU_AGGREGATION_FUNCTION`.
-`PER_CPU_AGGREGATION_FUNCTION` does the same thing as with the CPU point-in-time graph (as mentioned before, this graph shows a histogram of the data points after the per-core aggregation, but without any window aggregation).
-On the other hand, `CPU_UTIL_PERCENT_BIN_SIZE` is an input specific to this graph that controls how big, in core-%, each Histogram bin should be.
+This graph shows the distribution of CPU usage samples over the course of the experiment.

 ![cpu histogram](./img/radvisor_cpu_hist.png)

 #### Memory Histogram

-This graph shows the distribution of memory usage samples over the course of the experiment, and has a single input: `MEMORY_MIB_BIN_SIZE`.
+This graph shows the distribution of memory usage samples over the course of the experiment.
-This controls the size, in MiB (mebibytes) of each Histogram bin.

 ![memory histogram](./img/radvisor_mem_hist.png)